 Figure 1.
 Schematic of pipeline for generating biomarker reagents from cancer genomics datasets.
 Scientists participating in TCGA and TARGET are depositing massive datasets to public databases on adult and pediatric tumor types.
 In the proposed concept, scientists will mine the genetic data for targets that may specifically serve to characterize specific tumors.
 These potential biomarkers might be either at the nucleic acid level or protein secreted in the bloodstream.
 Groups will work to identify targets, determine whether nucleic acid or protein-based tools are most appropriate, and develop reagents and assays needed to assess utility of each target as a biomarker.
-Reagents and information about assays developed will be available to the research community to continue to develop, improve and transfer for use in more clinically relevant applications, as appropriate.

-Data from TCGA (glioblastoma multiforme and serous cystadenocarcinoma) and TARGET (acute lymphoblastic leukemia and neuroblastoma) projects are already publicly available with data from additional samples and tumor types being added at regular intervals.
+Reagents and information about assays developed will be available to the research community to continue to develop, improve and transfer for use in more clinically relevant applications, as appropriate, publicly available with data from additional samples and tumor types being added at regular intervals.
 The goal of this pilot project is to generate reagents and molecular-based assays that will facilitate assessment of nucleic acid and protein biomarkers based on data from both TCGA and TARGET and published data utilizing similar high quality, statistically robust data.
 The groups/individual investigators that are selected to generate these resources for the community will work with OCG and CPTC in CSSI during the process of target selection to ensure clear justification of the selection criteria of the specific aberrations pursued for their potential biomarker utility.
 Specifically, target selection will be a continuous collaborative process that leverages all valid, statistically significant data in the literature as well as data from TCGA and TARGET databases.